sourcers and recruiters

 • Once sourcers have identified and engaged potential candidates, they hand over these candidates to recruiters.
 This handoff includes detailed information about the candidates’ skills, interests, and initial screening results to ensure recruiters are well-prepared for interviews.

 • Recruiters give feedback to sourcers on the quality and fit of the candidates they find.
-This feedback helps sourcers fine-tune their search criteria and improve their sourcing strategies.
+This feedback, combined with insights from customer feedback tools, helps sourcers fine-tune their search criteria and improve their sourcing strategies.

 • Both recruiters and sourcers often use the same tools and systems, like Applicant Tracking Systems (ATS) and Candidate Relationship Management (CRM) platforms, to track candidates and manage the hiring process effectively.